sgovind5/Post-Graduate-Program-AI-ML-Projects/README.md

 # AI & Analytics Portfolio

 Welcome to my portfolio.
-This repository documents a comprehensive technical journey across the machine learning lifecycle—spanning foundational data analytics, deep learning, enterprise RAG frameworks, and production-grade model deployment.
+This repository documents a comprehensive technical journey across the machine learning lifecycle spanning foundational data analytics, deep learning, enterprise RAG frameworks, and production-grade model deployment.

-The focus of these initiatives is to bridge the gap between advanced data science and strategic engineering solutions that drive business value.
+The core focus across these projects is turning raw data and predictive models into scalable, functional software that solves real-world business problems.

 ---

-## 🚀 Featured Enterprise & AI Initiatives
+## 🚀 Generative AI & Microservices

-### 1. Medical Assistant (Generative AI & RAG Architecture)
+### 1. Medical Assistant (GenAI & RAG Architecture)

 **Course:** Natural Language Processing with Generative AI | *Jan 2026*

-* **Objective:** Mitigate informational bottlenecks in healthcare operations by engineering a functional Retrieval-Augmented Generation (RAG) prototype powered by enterprise medical manuals.
+* **Objective:** Cut down information overload for healthcare workers by building an intelligent AI assistant using trusted medical manuals.
-* **Core Stack:** Retrieval-Augmented Generation (RAG), Large Language Models (LLMs), Prompt Engineering, Advanced Text Preprocessing.
+* **Core Stack:** Retrieval-Augmented Generation (RAG), Large Language Models (LLMs), Prompt Engineering, Data Preprocessing.
 * **Architecture & Impact:**
-Designed an intelligent clinical decision-support framework to streamline unstructured data retrieval.
-By implementing systematic chunking, indexing strategies, and precise prompt engineering, the prototype directly addresses information overload.
-The system minimizes hallucinations and provides structured, verifiable insights to enhance diagnostic accuracy, standardize clinical workflows, and optimize patient outcomes.
+Designed a system that scans dense medical texts to answer clinical questions quickly.
+By using smart text-splitting and indexing, the system ensures the AI finds the exact information needed.
+Precise prompt engineering keeps the model grounded in the real text, drastically cutting down on fake or inaccurate answers (hallucinations) to help standardize care and improve patient outcomes.

 ---